uptane/pures/pure3.md

 * Version in which it was found
 * Description of vulnerability
 * Examples (if applicable)
+* Contact information in case follow-up is needed.

 Give us a reasonable time to correct the issue before you disclose the vulnerability.
 We care deeply about security, but we're an open-source project and our team consists mostly of volunteers.

-We will acknowledge the contributions of security researchers (if desired)
+We will acknowledge the contributions of security researchers (if desired).

-## *Followup on reported items*
+## *Response on reported items*
+Uptane will acknowledge receipt of the reported vulnerability in a timely fashion.
+The maintainers will share this with a small cross-section of active community members.
+This small group will assess the security risk, determine what may be needed to address the problem, and create the patch.

 # Security Analysis